savbyai/savbyai.github.io/README.md

 3️⃣ **Sync Your Bank (Optional)** – Track your savings automatically.
 4️⃣ **Receive Smart Savings Tips** – Let AI guide you toward better financial habits.

+## How to Opt-in

+By sending **"START"** to **+1 (888) 998-5885**, you confirm that you agree to receive automated financial messages from **Savby AI**.
+Standard messaging rates may apply.

+## What You’ll Receive

+Once opted in, you’ll get:
+✅ Spending insights and budgeting tips
+✅ Savings recommendations and reminders
+✅ Personalized investment advice

+Savby AI sends up to **X messages per week** based on your preferences.
+You can reply **"HELP"** for assistance or **"STOP"** to opt out anytime.

+## How to Opt-out

+You can opt-out anytime by replying **"STOP"** to our WhatsApp bot.
+Once you opt-out, you will no longer receive messages from Savby AI.

+## Privacy and Compliance

+We respect your privacy and ensure that your data is securely handled.
+By opting in, you agree to our [Privacy Policy](https://savby.ai/privacy) and [Terms of Service](https://savby.ai/terms).

+For any questions, contact us at **hello@savby.ai**.

 ## 📌 Ready to Get Started?

 Click below to start chatting with Savby AI now! 💬💰